'Die Hard' in Bruce Willis's own words: How the retired star made his 1988 action classic

 Forget Schwarzenegger — get me Bruce Willis!

-By his own admission, Willis wasn't 20th Century Fox's first choice to play New Jersey cop John McClane, who hops on a plane to L.A. over Christmas hoping to patch things up with his wife, Holly, played by Bonnie Belinda.
+By his own admission, Willis wasn't 20th Century Fox's first choice to play New Jersey cop John McClane, who hops on a plane to L.A. over Christmas hoping to patch things up with his wife, Holly, played by Bonnie Bedelia.
 Adapted from Roderick Thorp's 1979 novel, Nothing Lasts Forever, the project that became Die Hard was reportedly offered to everyone from Frank Sinatra and Al Pacino to Sylvester Stallone and Arnold Schwarzenegger.

 "I think I was the 50th choice!
 They went to everybody.
 All of those guys probably would have been great John McClanes.
 As it turns out, if you think about John McClane now, you can’t imagine anybody doing it but me, right?
 What I always say about John McClane is if he had the choice of someone else stepping up and doing what he had to do, he would let them do it.
 I remember right around that time, the script for Lethal Weapon came across my path and my girlfriend at the time read it and said it was way too violent.
 Thank God I didn’t do that one!" — Willis speaking to Entertainment Weekly in 2007